Sunday, December 21, 2008

 If (someone is) able to protect these

-More than fifty years after his death he is still remembered as a nation's delight.
-The role played by S Mahinda Thero in invoking the national pride among the locals through his writings were widely appreciated and till today had been described by some as being more Sri Lankan than the Sri Lankans themselves.
-His writing along with the revival of Buddhism also promoted patriotism, national pride, equality and national independence.
+More than fifty years after his death, he is still remembered as a nation's delight.
+S Mahinda Thero's role in invoking national pride among the locals through his writings was widely appreciated.
+Until today, some have described him as being more Sri Lankan than the Sri Lankans themselves.
+His writing, along with the revival of Buddhism, also promoted patriotism, national pride, equality, and national independence.

-Here I take a reference of an article "Tibet and Sri Lanka" written by Venerable Dhammika, where a small background about S Mahinda Thero is shared.
+Here I reference an article "Tibet and Sri Lanka" written by Venerable Dhammika, where a small background about S Mahinda Thero is shared.
 According to the article S Mahinda Thero was born into a noble family in Gangtok as Tashi Namgyal in 1901.
 This cleared my earlier confusion about the name of S Mahinda Thero, where Gayani wrote he was born Vasilingal, I was rather confused and to similar extent I found the other name of the great reverend where he is referred as Tasilmgal, so these names are nothing but poor version of Tashi Namgyal.
-Nevertheless of his four brothers one was the Prime Minister of Sikkim, another became a professor of the Tibetan language at Calcutta University, while the third brother like Mahinda became a monk and joined him to Sri Lanka.
-The monk brother latter got his name Punnaji.
+Nevertheless, of his four brothers, one was the Prime Minister of Sikkim, another became a professor of the Tibetan language at Calcutta University, while the third brother Mahinda, became a monk and joined him to Sri Lanka.
+The monk's brother later got his name Punnaji.

-There is an interesting incident about how Mahinda came to Sri Lanka; it was a German monk Nyanatiloka at his tour at Australia during the broke-out of the First World War was denied permission to Sri Lanka, his resting place then.
-Instead he left for Tibet, since it was another Buddhist hub.
-But to his surprise Tibetan borders were closed to the visitor and he landed at Sikkim, then an unknown mountain country.
-He was helped by the royal family of Sikkim, where he involved in the matters of the state of Sikkim's Sangha.
-It took very less time for a German monk to convince sending monks to Sri Lanka would help reform the religious fronts in the Sikkim State itself.
+There is an interesting incident about how Mahinda came to Sri Lanka; it was a German monk, Nyanatiloka, on his tour in Australia during the breakout of the First World War, who was denied permission to Sri Lanka, his resting place then.
+Instead, he left for Tibet, which was another Buddhist hub.
+But to his surprise, Tibetan borders were closed to the visitor, and he landed at Sikkim, then an unknown mountain country.
+He was helped by the royal family of Sikkim, where he was involved in the matters of the state of Sikkim's Sangha.
+It took very little time for a German monk to convince sending monks to Sri Lanka would help reform the religious fronts in the Sikkim State itself.
 Thus Tashi Namgyal and his other brother came to learn Buddhism in Sri Lanka.
-The two brothers went on to settle in Sri Lanka for rest of his life and came to be known as Ven.
+The two brothers went on to settle in Sri Lanka for the rest of his life and became known as Ven.
 Sikkim Mahinda Thero and Ven.
 Sikkim Punnaji.
-Well little is known about the Ven.
+Well, little is known about the Ven.
 Sikkim Punnaji!

 In 1914, they arrived at Nyanatiloka's Island Hermitage at Dodonduwa.
-Later they studied at both Mahabodhi College and Vidyodaya Pirivena.
-In 1930 Mahinda took his lower ordination under the great Venerable Lunupokune Dharmananda and in 1931 his higher ordination.
+Later, they studied at Mahabodhi College and Vidyodaya Pirivena.
+In 1930, Mahinda took his lower ordination under the great Venerable Lunupokune Dharmananda and his higher ordination in 1931.
 He quickly mastered the Sinhalese language and later used his considerable facility in it to write a large amount of fine poetry.
-His writings exposed and condemned the national apathy that existed and were fervent appeals to awaken patriotic feelings.
+His writings exposed and condemned the existing national apathy and were fervent appeals to awaken patriotic feelings.

-S Mahinda Thero was born in Sikkim but he was often referred as from Tibet simply of one reason that Tibet was a more popular name then Sikkim in those days.
-Here I am sharing the words of Venerable Dhammika who state "He (S Mahinda Thero) is mainly remembered today for the religious poems and verses that he wrote for children, a genre virtually unknown before him.
+S Mahinda Thero was born in Sikkim, but he was often referred to as from Tibet simply because Tibet was a more popular name than Sikkim in those days.
+Here, I am sharing the words of Venerable Dhammika, who states, "He (S Mahinda Thero) is mainly remembered today for the religious poems and verses that he wrote for children, a genre virtually unknown before him.
 He also wrote rousing patriotic poetry urging Sri Lankans to be proud of their own culture and religion and to struggle for independence from Britain.
 Recently some erotic love poetry has come to light as well.
 Mahinda's other literary works include a translation from Pali into Sinhalese of the classical poem Sadhammopijana and a biography of King Prakamabahu."

-A popular anecdote on S Mahinda Thero says a few years back a Chinese scholar was send to Sri Lanka from China to research on the writings of the Mahinda on the purpose of highlighting the Chinese contribution to Sinhalese literature.
-But when it was discovered that Mahinda was from Sikkim and not Tibet, the research was closed down.
+A popular anecdote on S Mahinda Thero says a few years back, a Chinese scholar was sent to Sri Lanka from China to research the writings of the Mahinda for the purpose of highlighting the Chinese contribution to Sinhalese literature.
+However, when it was discovered that Mahinda was from Sikkim and not Tibet, the research was closed down.
 Out here can this not be a fitting tribute if we (?), from Sikkim collect his memoirs and preserve it, what more can be done about a person who speaks pride to be a Sikkimese?

 Nidahasa Maha Muhudak ve